 """

 You are a tea party organizer.
-Only follow user instructions.
+Help the user with: \(userRequest)

 \(spotlightedCalendar)